The Great Mystery of Jack the Ripper, Part VI

 The ninth, and last, puzzle piece fits if Hutchinson’s reason for spilling the confidential description of the man in astrakhan to the press on Tuesday, 13 November, just hours after he had revealed those details to the police, was to give that imaginary suspect a reason to disguise himself or flee, thereby creating a convincing reason why the man in astrakhan — who never existed — could never be found.

 Throughout the world, investigators of the case of Jack the Ripper believe that George Hutchinson was the witness most likely to have seen Jack the Ripper.
-And I will bet that he was … every time that he looked in the mirror.
+And we can bet that he was … every time that he looked in the mirror.

-Obviously, Scotland Yard made some crucial mistake in the case.
+Obviously, Scotland Yard made a crucial mistake in the case.
 Why?
 Because they never caught the Ripper!
-The evidence suggests that the mistake occurred at 6:00 p.m. on Monday, 12 November 1888, when the esteemed Inspector Frederick G. Abberline, of Scotland Yard, met with, and was fooled by, the best of the worst: Jack the Ripper.
+The evidence suggests that the mistake occurred at 6:00 p.m. on Monday, 12 November 1888, when the esteemed Inspector Frederick G. Abberline, of Scotland Yard, met with, and was fooled by, the best of the worst: The world-famous serial killer Jack the Ripper.

-Now, all the puzzle pieces fit precisely, without forcing, ignoring, avoiding, or trying to explain away a single one of them.
+Now, all the puzzle pieces fit precisely for us, without finessing, forcing, ignoring, avoiding, or trying to explain away a single one of them.

-So, let’s double check; let’s review our 10 points of verification.
+So, let’s double-check; let’s review our 10 points of verification.
 Extremely few possible suspects match half of them.
-If George Hutchinson has blood on his hands, he should.
+If George Hutchinson had blood on his hands, he should: